Last updated on 21 April 2023

 2. Principles of Management

-• Medication management for those with polypharmacy or transition of care7.
+• Medication reconciliation for those with polypharmacy or transition of care.7

-Table 1: Type 2 Diabetes Mellitus co-occurring with other organ complications
+Table 1: Type 2 diabetes mellitus (T2DM) co-occurring with other organ complications

 Atherosclerosis/ Cardiovascular Disease6